nrbns/Regen-v1/docs/OMNIBROWSER_MASTER_PLAN.md

 ---

-**OmniBrowser is not just a browser.
+**Regen is not just a browser.
 It's the Internet Operating System for India. 🚀🇮🇳**